olafkfreund/mediacenter/README.md

 There are so many ways to install and configure a kubernetes cluster on Pi 4.

-- K3s with Ansbile ( my favorite) See my repo: ansbile-k3s-rpi
+- K3s with Ansbile See my repo: https://github.com/olafkfreund/ansible-k3s-rpi
-- using k3setup

 ## Pre-Requirements